 However, in the waiting situation in our study, individuals had no means of distraction.
 We had taken away everything, the cellphone, books, anything that could be distracting, and the subjects were confined in a boring room.
 This requires emotional coping and cognitive restructuring.
 Individuals with more self-regulation capacities can cope with the situation better, as they can self-regulate by briefly re-thinking the situation.
 For example, they could say to themselves, “We often complain that, due to our busy lives, we do not have enough time.
 Now, in the waiting room, just for a few minutes, I have time for myself, I can relax.”
 That is emotional coping.

 The empty time experienced during social isolation triggers a number of emotions in many of us, such as frustration and annoyance, even anxiety and episodes of depression.
-Individuals with more self-control have the propensity to find solutions for themselves and their emotional reactions to a given situation.
+Individuals having more self-regulation abilities have the propensity to find solutions for themselves and their emotional reactions to a given situation.

 Instrumental coping means, “Do something meaningful; find an activity that gets you going, a project with a meaningful goal.”
 When you have a future-oriented goal, you organize your life in little steps of activity on which you concentrate, away from your worrying self and time.
 Our previous research has shown that more future-oriented individuals feel that time passes more quickly in daily life.